anniesullie/LCP_Examples/body_background/README.md

     background images, excluding adult sites.
   * Compare the largest contentful paint in Chrome stable with a modified version of Chrome which does not invalidate background images.
   * Show filmstrips of both versions.
+The largest contentful paint element is highlighted in yellow when it is not a body background image.

 Note that very few sites with body background images were found.
 I only found three sites in the sample with background images that affected the timing of largest contentful paint.